UnitedPlanet/intrexx-sample-connector-api/docs/GoogleDriveDatagroup.md

 ### insert() method

-The insert method is called after the insert method of the file adapter created a drive item.
-Afterwards this method will add the metadata to the drive item.
+This method is called once the insert method of the file adapter has created a drive item.
+This method will subsequently add the metadata to the drive item.

 ```Java
 	@Override